Building a Twitter Intelligence System for Your Brand: Step by Step

 Core tool: Twigest

-Twigest handles the collection, AI summarization, and delivery layer.
+Twigest's brand monitoring handles the collection, AI summarization, and delivery layer.
 Configure:

 - Accounts: Add all accounts across your three monitoring layers